-A body cleanse is a state of the human body characterized by intensive elimination of toxic and unwanted substances from the human organism.
-In most people, when present, the cleansing reactions does not last more than 4-5 days.
-Those people who have been taking tens of pills and other types of medication every day for many years may have cleansing reactions for 1-2, very rarely up to 3 weeks.
+A body cleanse is a state of the human body characterized by intensive elimination of toxic and unwanted substances from the human organism including heavy metals and toxic chemicals.
+In most breathing students, when present, the cleansing reactions do not last more than 4-5 days (usually 1-2 days).
+Those people who have been taking many pills and other types of medication every day for many years may have cleansing reactions for 1-2 weeks, very rarely up to 3 weeks (never more).

-Most people believe that some special diets and foods can trigger cleaning reactions.
-The problem is that heavy breathing in the sick causes tissue hypoxia and this is the main cause of free radicals.
-Therefore, diets and foods are useless when then body oxygen level is less than 10 seconds.
+The problem is that heavy breathing in the sick (see Homepage for numbers) causes tissue hypoxia, which is the main cause of free radicals and body pollution.
+Therefore, diets and foods are useless when then the body oxygen level is less than 10 seconds.

-You can eat tons of supplements and super-foods, drink canisters of herbal drinks, have hundreds of colonic irrigations, and practice yoga for many hours every day, but if your body oxygen level remains the same, you will suffer from the same symptoms and require the same dosage of medication.
+You may consume tons of supplements and super-foods, drink canisters of herbal drinks, practice yoga for many hours every day, and have hundreds of colonic irrigations, but if your body oxygen levels in cells and body tissues remain the same, you will suffer from the same symptoms and require the same dosage of medication every day.

 While Dr. Buteyko provided an excellent general theoretical explanation of the body’s cleansing reactions in his writings (e.g., see Section Clearance Reaction from the Buteyko manual), many practitioners and their students often confuse a body cleanse with digestive flare-ups, migraines, allergic responses to various foods, and some other situations, which do not make the human body cleaner or purer.

-Here are some practical examples in order to get a better understanding about what is and what is not a body cleanse.
+Here are some practical examples in order to get a better understanding of what is a body cleanse and what is not.

-A. When a student has urine of black or red color for some 2-3 days, this is a typical body cleanse.
+A. When a students’ urine is black or red in color for some 2-3 days, this is a typical body cleanse.
 This reaction is usually accompanied by many other reactions, like temporary diarrhea and skin abscesses or boils with pus and/or other substances being eliminated from the body.

 However, when the mucosal surface of the colon is inflamed, the inflamed villi are very weak mechanically.
 Hence, intensive peristaltic waves can easily cause the villi to be broken (or separated) and wiped down along the GI tract.
 All these processes take place beyond the stomach and, as a result, broken villi cannot be digested normally.
-Instead, they start to putrefy in the colon, which, in such cases, is full of pathogens who will "enjoy" these proteins in warm moist conditions of the gut.
-This in turn will produce toxins in the blood and offensive smell for the surrounding environment.
+Instead, they start to putrefy in the colon, which, in such cases, is full of pathogens who will “enjoy” these proteins in the warm moist conditions of the gut.
+This, in turn, will produce toxins in the blood and an offensive smell in the surrounding environment.

-E. If a student gets yellow and green semi-solid mucus-type discharges from the lungs for 2-3 consecutive days (in a shape of noodles, plugs, etc.), that would be a body cleanse.
-This is the way how the lungs of asthmatics detoxify.
+E. If a student gets yellow and green semi-solid mucus-type discharges from the lungs for 2-3 consecutive days (in the shape of noodles, plugs, etc.), that would be a body cleansing.
+This is how the lungs of asthmatics detoxify.

 F. If a student with severe kidney disease (on dialysis or in a pre-dialysis state) gets about 30 s for his morning CP and his production of urine drastically drops down to about 500-700 ml of urine per day for the next 2 weeks regardless of his water intake during these 2 weeks, then this is how the kidneys detoxify themselves naturally due to breathing training and higher CP.